mHossain31/DTSC/Machine Learning/Syllabus.md

 ## Course Overview

-This syllabus covers statistical foundations and machine learning concepts, providing a structured path from probability and statistics fundamentals through advanced ML algorithms and applications.
+This syllabus covers statistical foundations and p  machine learning concepts, providing a structured path from probability and statistics fundamentals through advanced ML algorithms and applications.

 -----